annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 Confidential score: From YOLO model, for user to exam. labelled image is the raw image with ID on each calanus, user can check the image and drop unwanted observations basing on ID.

-## Customization
-Our model is Opencv format(.onnx).
-Weights and classes stored under the folder "model".
-To detect other objects you can train your own model and replace them.
-We used opencv method "minCircle" to find the length of objects based on contours.
-You can modify this method to "minAreaRect" to get both length and width of objects.

 <!-- MARKDOWN LINKS & IMAGES -->
 [Flask-image]: https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white
 [Flask-url]: https://flask.palletsprojects.com/